astraios/jira-servicedesk/README.md

 JIRA is installed, inside the container, in it's default location: `/opt/atlassian/jira`.
 Mouting a volume here will allow you to tweak the installation.

-Attention, JIRA Service Desk is not installed during this image build.
+Attention, JIRA ServiceDesk is not installed during this image build.
 JIRA's installation will only happen if the `entrypoint` script finds the install folder empty.
 This allows you to mount a volume at the install folder.

 The installation path can be changed using `ENV` variable.